Best Homemade Enchilada Sauce in 15 minutes

 We love enchiladas way too much over here and store bought enchilada sauce sometimes just tastes way too flavorless for our palates.
 So we started upping our sauce-game , and so should you, to making homemade enchilada sauce.
 Eating outside the can really makes the most sense because this recipe for enchilada sauce is waaaaaay too easy to make.
 It’s ridiculously easy and after tasting a homemade version, you’ll understand why.
 You can totally customize sauce for your enchiladas anyway that you want.
 If you’re loving a spicier version, just add some ground cayenne pepper.
 If you like it a little more mild but still loaded with flavor, extra chili powder will do the trick.

-- 1 teaspoon kosher or sea salt , or to taste
+- 1 teaspoon (5 ml) kosher salt , or to taste

 - Fresh cracked black pepper , to taste